Contempt actions are one of the most under-utilized, and over-utilized, tools in family court.

 Whether you find yourself defending charges for contempt of court, or you are thinking about filing a contempt action against the other party for violation of a court order, you have come to the right place!
-Whether you are accused of violating a child support order, or you want to file a contempt action for violation of a custody order, this article is the ultimate guide to family law contempt proceedings.
+Whether you are accused of violating a child support order, or you want to file a contempt action for violation of a custody order, this article written by an experienced family law contempt attorney is the ultimate guide to family law contempt proceedings.

 How to file for Contempt in California Family Court – Initiating Contempt Proceedings

 Contempt proceedings in family court are commenced by presenting a prescribed “charging affidavit” (i.e. declaration)to the court (Cal Civ.
 Proc.
 Code § 1211(a)).
 Based on the affidavit (which recites the facts constituting the prima facie contempt), the court must then issue and sign an order to show cause directing the alleged ‘contemnor’ (the party allegedly in violation of the order or judgment) to appear and be heard on the charge at a specified date and time (Cal Civ.
 Proc.
 Code § 1212).

 In California family law cases, contempt proceedings must be initiated by filing and serving Judicial Council Form FL-410, Order to Show Cause and Affidavit for Contempt, along with an Affidavit of Facts Constituting Contempt (FL-411 or FL-412).
 These forms have been adopted for mandatory use by the Judicial Council, so contempt proceedings in family court cannot proceed without these forms and the requisite attachments.